darfink/chakracore-rs/chakracore-sys/README.md

 # `chakracore-sys`

-This is a library for the [JavaScript Runtime (JSRT)](https://goo.gl/1F6Gi1), an API used for embedding Microsoft's ChakraCore into applications.
+This is a library for the [JavaScript Runtime (JSRT)](https://goo.gl/1F6Gi1), an API used for embedding Microsoft's ChakraCore, the core part of the Chakra JavaScript engine.
 This library handles static and dynamic linking of the runtime, and generates rust bindings (on the fly) for the interface.
 The entire API is generated and accessable.

 A *Hello World* example can be found in [src/lib.rs](https://github.com/darfink/chakracore-rs/blob/master/chakracore-sys/src/lib.rs).